alltherooms/tools/README.md

 See: `tools/csv-parser.js` for usage and documentation.

 ##Throttler
-Throttles the execution of a set of given functions based on concurrency and exectutions/time restrictions.
+Throttles the execution of a set of given functions based on concurrency and exectutions/time restrictions.<br/>
-Available at: `tools.Throttler`
+Available at: `tools.Throttler`<br/>
 See: `tools/throttler.js` for usage and documentation.

 ##SocketDataParser
-Reads the socket input (buffer), and outputs javascript objects.
+Reads the socket input (buffer), and outputs javascript objects.<br/>
-Available at: `tools.SocketDataParser`
+Available at: `tools.SocketDataParser`<br/>
 See: `tools/socket-data-parser.js` for usage and documentation.